Skip to navigation Skip to content

 SUR only:

-• death certificate
+• Death certificate

-Requests for Additional Information
+Requests for additional information

 • All foreign pension claims and supporting documentation must be scanned, and

-Centrelink International Services (CIS) only
+Centrelink International Services (CIS) only:

-CIS will complete the following and attach to the foreign pension claim to send to the Agreement country.
+CIS will complete the following or arrange for the following to be completed as necessary and attach the documents to the foreign pension claim to send to the agreement country.
 See Agreement Liaison Detail (ALD) for method of transmission.

 All claims:

-For help creating and completing the liaison form, see: Agreement liaisons, NZ CICs and exchange of information.
+For help creating and completing the liaison form, see Agreement liaisons, NZ CICs and exchange of information.

-INV claims:
+INV only:

-In Slovak Republic + Read more ...
+In the Slovak Republic + Read more ...

 Payment method and Indexation (CPI)